Service fees are per address. Up to four to five attempts at service and a notarized proof(s) of service. Everything you need is on this page.

 The more information you provide, the better the odds are the Process Server can get your subject served.
 People tend to lie to us so if you don’t provide any information we will not know if the person we talk with is lying.
 So please make sure to utilize the helpful information form.
 You can find it on our process serving page.

-Once we receive your documents, payment and a helpful information form, we will enter them in our system and get them out with a process server in 1 to 2 days if local, 2-4 days if out of the local area.
+Once we receive your documents, payment and a helpful information form, we will enter them in our system and get them out with a process server.

 Most routine services are usually done within a week (1 to 7 days).
 Most rush/priority services are usually completed in 1-3 days.
 We also have an immediate rush service for clients that would like immediate attention.
 You get more attempts in a shorter time frame when you make your job a rush/priority or immediate rush.